 - How often do you believe it is necessary to withhold information from staff members who report to you?
 Would you say you do this regularly, not often, or never?
 Under what circumstances do you limit communication in your experience?

-- When you have had a boss, in the past, who failed to adequately communicate with you, how have you handled this?
+- When you have had a boss who failed to adequately communicate with you, how have you handled this?

 In a group interview, which I recommend, how did the candidate interact with each of the employees who attended?
 Was the interaction easy?
 Did the candidate answer their questions?
 Or, did the candidate talk around them?

-In past interviews, the team has experienced all sorts of dysfunctional behavior from candidates and their communication style.
+In past interviews, your team most likely experienced all sorts of dysfunctional behavior from candidates and their communication style.
 Often the behaviors are red flags for an employer.
-For example, the team interviewed one male candidate who would only look at males when he responded to questions, even when the question was asked by a female employee.
+For example, the team may interview a male candidate who only looks at males when he responds to questions or vice versa.

 Finally, in assessing communication, is the candidate genuinely interested in your company and the open job?
-You can learn much about whether to hire the candidate from the candidate's nonverbal communication.
+Also, you need to decide whether to hire the candidate from the candidate's nonverbal communication.